RSS Feed Information Page

 When you see buttons like this: on a web site.
 The site is advertising that it has an RSS feed.
 The URL to the .xml or .rss file are what you need to paste into your RSS reader (right-click or control-click(Mac) to get the URL).

 In 2006, ACS started to provide RSS Feeds of all of their journal articles.
-In 2010, ACS Publications now has over 40 RSS feeds for its journals including C&EN.
-You can obtain the appropriate links from:
+ACS Publications now has over 130 RSS feeds for its journals and topics.
+In fact, ACS has listed the following Organic Subtopic Feeds: